FedBoosting: Federated Learning with Gradient Protected Boosting for Text Recognition: Proposed Method

-In contrast to \ac{FedAvg}, the proposed \ac{FedBoosting} takes the fitness and generalization performance of each client model into account and adaptively merges the global model using different weights on all client models.
-To achieve this, three different information are generated from each client, local gradients $G^i_r$, training loss $T^i_r$ and validation loss $V^{i,i}_r$, where $G^i_r$ and $T^i_r$ are local gradients and training loss from the $i$-th local model in training round $r$ and $V^{i,i}_r$ refers to validation loss from the $i$-th local model on the $i$-th local validation dataset in training round $r$.
-The local gradients $G^i_r$ are then distributed to all the other clients via a centralized server.
-The cross-validated loss $V^{i,j}_r$, where $i\neq j$, can be gained on each client. raining and validation losses are two measurements used to evaluate the predictive performance of the models.
-It is a valid assumption that a model with relatively large training loss indicates poor convergence and poor generalization ability.
-However, it also suggests the model gradient contains sufficient information for training.
-Similarly, a model with low training loss does not guarantee the model having good generalization ability (over-fitting) with less training information.
-Hence, we take validation loss into consideration.
-Those two losses jointly determine the aggregation weight of a local model contributing to the global model as shown in Eqn.~(\ref{equ:boosting_p}).
-Then on the server, all the validation results of the $i$-th model are added together denoted as $V^i_r$ representing the $i$-th model's generalization ability.
-Considering about the convergence, a {\emph softmax} layer is deployed, whose input is $T_r$.
-The outputs together with $V^i_r$ are used for calculating the aggregation weight $p^i_r$.
-In the current round of aggregation, the new global gradients $G_r$ can be computed by merging all the local gradients $G^i_r$ with respect to its weight $p^i_r$ as such:
+In contrast to \ac{FedAvg}, the proposed \ac{FedBoosting} method accounts for the fitness and generalization performance of each client model, adaptively merging the global model using varying weights for all client models.
+To accomplish this, three different pieces of information are generated from each client: local gradients $G^i_r$, training loss $T^i_r$, and validation loss $V^{i,i}_r$.
+Here, $G^i_r$ and $T^i_r$ represent the local gradients and training loss from the $i$-th local model in training round $r$, while $V^{i,i}_r$ refers to the validation loss from the $i$-th local model on the $i$-th local validation dataset in training round $r$.
+The local gradients $G^i_r$ are subsequently distributed to all other clients via a centralized server.
+Each client can then obtain cross-validated loss $V^{i,j}_r$, where $i\neq j$.
+Training and validation losses serve as two metrics for evaluating the predictive performance of the models.
+A model with a relatively large training loss typically indicates poor convergence and weak generalization capabilities.
+However, it also implies that the model gradient contains ample information for training.
+Conversely, a model with low training loss does not necessarily ensure good generalization ability (e.g., over-fitting) and may contain less training information.
+Therefore, we also consider validation loss.
+These two losses jointly determine the aggregation weight of a local model contributing to the global model, as depicted in Equation~(\ref{equ:boosting_p}).
+Then, on the server, all validation results of the $i$-th model are summed, denoted as $V^i_r$, representing the $i$-th model's generalization capacity.
+Taking convergence into account, a \emph{Softmax} layer is employed with input $T_r$.
+The outputs, combined with $V^i_r$, are utilized for calculating the aggregation weight $p^i_r$.
+In the current round of aggregation, the new global gradients $G_r$ can be computed by merging all local gradients $G^i_r$ in accordance with their respective weights $p^i_r$: